smartdevicelink/sdl_evolution/proposals/0274-add-preferred-FPS.md

         ...
         <!-- new param -->
         <param name="preferredFPS" type="Integer" minvalue="0" maxvalue="2147483647" mandatory="false">
-            <description>Preferred frame rate per second.
-Mobile application should take this value into account for capturing and encoding video frame.</description>
+            <description>The preferred frame rate per second of the head unit.
+The mobile application / app library may take other factors into account that constrain the frame rate lower than this value, but it should not perform streaming at a higher frame rate than this value.</description>
         </param>
     </struct>
 ```